 The museum started small in the early 60’s and this is one of the early pieces it acquired, directly from its original department in this case.
 No restoration has been done besides new seat upholstery.

-Perhaps the most spectacular and iconic American fire trucks ever made were Ahrens-Fox pumpers with a front mounted piston water pump with a chromed spherical air chamber on top.
+Perhaps the most unique and iconic American fire trucks ever made were Ahrens-Fox pumpers with a front mounted piston water pump with a chromed spherical air chamber on top.
 These pumps were built from 1915 to 1952, though they were most popular in the 20’s and 30’s.
 This example is a 1931 originally serving North Tarrytown, NY.

 A scale model on display gives a better sense of the otherworldly proportions of these trucks.
 Is that wheelbase long enough for you?